SEO vs. SEA: When is which worthwhile?

 | Content creation | €300–1,000/month | €0–200/month (ad copy) |

-For a mid-sized business in Vienna aiming to generate 50 qualified leads per month:
+For a medium-sized company in Vienna with the goal of generating 50 qualified leads per month:

 |---|---|---|